HTML Uniform Resource Locators

-When you click on a link in an HTML page, an underlying <a> tag points to an address on the world wide web.
+When you click on a link in an HTML page, an underlying <a> tag points to an address on the web.

-A Uniform Resource Locator (URL) is used to address a document (or other data) on the world wide web.
+A Uniform Resource Locator (URL) is used to address a document (or other data) on the web.

-A web address, like this: http://www.w3schools.com/html/default.asp follows these syntax rules:
+A web address, like http://www.w3schools.com/html/default.asp follows these syntax rules:

-- scheme - defines the type of Internet service.
-The most common type is http
+- scheme - defines the type of Internet service (most common is http)

-- host - defines the domain host (the default host for http is www)
+- host - defines the domain host (default host for http is www)

-- domain - defines the Internet domain name, like w3schools.com
+- domain - defines the Internet domain name (w3schools.com)

-- port - defines the port number at the host (the default port number for http is 80)
+- port - defines the port number at the host (default for http is 80)

-- path - defines a path at the server (If omitted, the document must be stored at the root directory of the web site)
+- path - defines a path at the server (If omitted: the root directory of the site)

-- filename - defines the name of a document/resource
+- filename - defines the name of a document or resource

 Common URL Schemes